sowbug/cold-wallet-generator/README.md

 On Linux, you probably want to install texlive and then run `pdflatex --shell-escape keys.tex`.
 On Mac, install [MacTex](http://tug.org/mactex/).
 No idea what to do on Windows.

+If you don't want to worry about files sticking around on Linux, avoid writing them in the first place with `mkdir /tmp/ramdisk; chmod 777 /tmp/ramdisk; sudo mount -t tmpfs -o size=256M tmpfs /tmp/ramdisk/` and then do your work in that directory.
+Then `umount /tmp/ramdisk/` when you're done.

 FAQ
 ===